 \subsubsection{Implementation Details}

-We optimize the model using a NAdam \cite{NAdam2016} optimizer with a learning rate of 1e-4, conducting 40 epochs of pre-training and implementing an early stopping strategy with a patience of 10 during fine-tuning to prevent overfitting.
-The SigLip-B/16 \cite{SigLIP2023} model serves as our base feature encoder, where modality adapters transform the features into a 256-dimensional latent space for sequence representation.
-In the Mamba architecture configuration, we consistently set the SSM state factor to 64, use a kernel size of 4 for 1D causal convolution, and maintain a block expansion factor of 2 for linear projections.
-To address sparsity in the Amazon dataset \cite{Amazon2018}, we employ a dropout rate of 0.4.
-We set the temperature parameter $\tau$ in \cref{eq:loss-pretrain,eq:loss-funtine} to 0.8.
-For maintaining parameter scale consistency with baselines, both TiSSD and TiCoSSD use a single stacked layer, and we strictly adhere to each baseline's optimal parameter configuration while making appropriate adjustments within reasonable bounds to maximize performance.
+We optimize with NAdam \cite{NAdam2016} (learning rate 1e-4), pre-train for 40 epochs, and apply early stopping with patience 10 during fine-tuning.
+SigLip-B/16 \cite{SigLIP2023} is used as the feature encoder, with modality adapters projecting features into a 256-dimensional latent space.
+For the Mamba backbone, we set the SSM state factor to 64, the 1D causal convolution kernel size to 4, and the block expansion factor to 2.
+To address Amazon sparsity \cite{Amazon2018}, we use dropout 0.4 and set $\tau=0.8$ in \cref{eq:loss-pretrain,eq:loss-funtine}.
+TiSSD and TiCoSSD both use a single stacked layer.
+All baselines follow their optimal reported settings with necessary adjustments for fair comparison.